Mollie Tibbetts’ Mother Reveals Gruesome Details Of Daughter’s Death, Calling It ‘Horrific’

 — USA TODAY (@USATODAY) December 28, 2018

-The author of the article describes Mollie’s mother as a “lifelong liberal who didn’t abandon her politics” after the President used Tibbetts’ death to push for stronger immigration policies.
+The author of the article describes Mollie’s mother as a “lifelong liberal who didn’t abandon her politics” after the president used Tibbetts’ death to push for stronger immigration policies.

 Mollie’s story first made headlines back in July when she went missing after going for a jog.
-She was staying at her boyfriend’s house and watching his dog but after she went for her usual nightly run, she failed to return to the home.
+She was staying at her boyfriend’s house and watching his dog, but after she went for her usual nightly run, she failed to return to the home.
 Mollie was reported missing and after that, a nationwide search ensued.

 As the Inquisitr previously shared, Rivera eventually ended the search when he led authorities to Tibbetts’ body after he confessed that he saw her when she was jogging and decided to pursue her.
 He says that at one point, he blacked out but remembers leaving Mollie’s body in a field and covering them with corn leaves.